eric-blake/High-States-Quiz/README.md

 <img src="assets/documentation/high-states-quiz-mockup.PNG" alt="Screenshot from http://ami.responsivedesign.is/ website, that show how the website looks on commons screen sizes">

-The high states game is a quiz based game that tests the users knowledge of the nicknames of the states of the United States of America.
+The high states game is a quiz-based game that tests the user's knowledge of the nicknames of the states of the United States of America.
 The user enters their username and then clicks on play game.
-The user has to answer as many questions as possible in 90 seconds.
+The user must answer as many questions as possible in 90 seconds.
 At the end of the game the user is presented with their final score.

 -By Eric Blake